[HISTORY: Adopted by the Township Committee of the Township of Carneys Point as indicated in article histories. Amendments noted where applicable.]

 - The Board of Public Utilities, State of New Jersey.

-- The grantee of rights under this ordinance and is known as Comcast Cablevision of Garden State, L.P.
+- The grantee of rights under this article and is known as Comcast Cablevision of Garden State, L.P.

 - The Federal Communications Commission.